 Collection Systems serve to collect, intercept, and/or combine discharges and seeps as well as to convey the drainage to the treatment component.
 A collection system can be as simple as a rock-lined channel or a more complex buried perforated piping system similar to a French drain or a dam with an intake pipe.
 Some collection systems are oxic (open to the atmosphere) while others are anoxic (buried or otherwise closed to the atmosphere) to inhibit oxygen from dissolving the water.
 Leaves, sediment, etc. may need to be removed from these components.
+There are multiple types at the Phase I and II Systems.

 Forebays are open pond-like structures that are typically installed before a component that generates alkalinity.
 These components can serve multiple purposes, such as collecting, intercepting, combining, and/or conveying water, settling of debris such as sticks and leaves, and allowing oxidation, precipitation, and accumulation of metals solids.
 Inlets and outlets may occasionally need to be cleaned of debris.
+There are currently no forebays at the Phase I or Phase II systems.

 Step-Aerators (SA), which can be created using steep, rock-lined, channels or fabricated from a variety of materials such as concrete or corrosion-resistant stainless steel, often look like a set of stairs.
 Aerators are used for multiple functions including conveying and adding oxygen to the water, converting dissolved ferrous to dissolved ferric iron, and degassing dissolved carbon dioxide and hydrogen sulfide.
 Occasionally, step-aerators may need to be cleaned of metal sludge accumulations.
+There are currently no Step-Aerators at the Phase I or Phase II systems.

-Channels Open Limestone (OLCs) Oxidation and Precipitation Channels (OPCs), may be similar in construction and are typically easy to install. inexpensive and Both commonly open drainage ditches lined with aggregate.
+Open Limestone Channels (OLCs) and Oxidation and Precipitation Channels (OPCs), may be similar in construction and are typically inexpensive and easy to install.
+Both are commonly open drainage ditches lined with aggregate.
 The main differences are that OLCs generally have a steeper gradient and utilize limestone aggregate to generate alkalinity while OPCs are primarily designed to provide a substrate for iron minerals to precipitate.
 Periodically, debris and accumulated sediment will need to be removed from the channels.
+There are currently two OLC-type components, B3A and B3, on the Harbison Walker Phase II site.
+These ditches are located in the upland area and are over 800 feet and 600 feet in length, respectively.
+There is also an OPC component collecting the B1 discharge.